thi-ng/genart-api/README.md

     </head>
     <body>
         <!--
-            optional: use custom time provider (e.g. for non-realtime rendering of image sequence) configure API to use offline time (new frame every 250 ms) -->
+            optional: use custom time provider (e.g. for non-realtime rendering of image sequences) configure API to use offline time (new frame every 250 ms) -->
         <script type="module">